Quickly create your Montana Health Care Directive and Living Will

 Wills and living wills are both important estate planning terms, but they should not be confused.
 A last will and testament (a “will”) is the primary legal document of your estate plan.
 You can use a will to provide for the distribution of your assets after your death.
 This allows you to leave your real property and personal property to the individuals or entities of your choice.
 Further, you can name guardians for minor children in a will.

-In contrast, a living will is a legal document that you use to describe your end-of-life treatment wishes to your medical providers.
-If you would prefer that your doctors withdraw life-sustaining medical care in the event of a terminal illness, you can make this clear in your living will.
+In contrast, a living will, also known as a health care directive, is a legal document that you use to describe your end-of-life treatment wishes to your medical providers.
+If you would prefer that your doctors withdraw life-sustaining medical care in the event of a terminal illness, you can make this clear in your health care directive.

 You cannot use a will to specify your health care preferences.
 A will is only valid after your death.
-It cannot be used as a substitute for a living will.
-If you would like to create a document that provides instructions regarding your medical treatment, you can create a living will through FindLaw in about half an hour without needing to leave the comfort of home.
+It cannot be used as a substitute for a health care directive.
+If you would like to create a document that provides instructions regarding your medical treatment, you can create a health care directive through FindLaw in about half an hour without needing to leave the comfort of home.

-For a health care directive and living will to be legally valid under Montana law, it must fulfill certain requirements:
+For a health care directive to be legally valid under Montana law, it must fulfill certain requirements:

 - Age: You must be age 18 or older